bazelbuild/bazel/docs/FAQ.md

 Bazel was designed to fit the way software is developed at Google.
 It has the following features:

-* Multi-language support: Bazel supports Java and C++ out of the box, and can be extended to support arbitrary programming languages.
+* Multi-language support: Bazel supports Java, Objective-C and C++ out of the box, and can be extended to support arbitrary programming languages.

 * High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of